emnify/product-docs/docs/quickstart/register-sims.md

 1. Navigate to the **SIM Inventory** and click **Register SIMs**.
 1. Select **Single-SIM** to register individual SIM cards or select **SIM Batch** for batches.
 1. Enter the **BIC1** for individual SIMs or the **BIC2** for batches.
-1. After confirming your BIC is correct, select **Register SIM card**.
+1. After confirming your BIC is correct, select **Register SIM Card**.

 Once the SIM is registered, you can assign it to an existing device or create a new device.